Autonomic Disorders

 | Pathology | Loss of sensory and autonomic neurons (small fiber > large fiber) |

-| Classic findings | Absent fungiform papillae (smooth tongue), absence of tears (alacrima), orthostatic hypotension without compensatory tachycardia, pain/temperature insensitivity, episodic vomiting/hypertensive crises |
+| Classic findings | Absent fungiform papillae (smooth tongue), absence of tears (alacrima), orthostatic hypotension with labile BP, episodic hypertensive crises with vomiting (“dysautonomic crisis”), and inappropriate HR responses (often tachycardic but uncoupled from BP), pain/temperature insensitivity |

 | Diagnosis | Genetic testing; absent axon flare with intradermal histamine injection |